-The ADC12DL065 has $\frac{12}{OE}$ TTL/CMOS compatible Data Output pins for each output.
-Valid data is present at these outputs while the $\overline{OE}$ and PD pins are low.
-In the parallel mode, the data should be captured with the CLK signal.
+The ADC14L040 has 14 TTL/CMOS compatible Data Output pins.
+Valid data is present at these outputs while the PD pins is low.
+Data should be captured with the CLK signal.
 Depending on the setup and hold time requirements of the receiving circuit (ASIC), either the rising edge or the falling edge of the CLK signal can be used to latch the data.
-Generally, rising-edge-capture would maximize setup time with minimal hold time; while falling-edge-capture would maximize hold time with minimal setup time.
+Generally, rising-edge capture would maximize setup time with minimal hold time; while falling-edge-capture would maximize hold time with minimal setup time.
 However, actual timing for the falling-edge case depends greatly on the CLK frequency and both cases also depend on the delays inside the ASIC.
-Refer to the Tod spec in AC Electrical Characteristics.
+Refer to the top spec in the AC Electrical Characteristics table.